wp-plugins/simplekarma-content-ratings/readme.txt

 == Description ==

 The simple-karma plugin allows users to rate content by altering the rating either up or down.
 This plugin can be used with comments, posts or any other content.
+It uses cookies to track users who have already voted.
+If the user does not have cookies turned on or deletes the cookie, they will be able to cast several votes.
+Basically, for our use case we don't care to much about people voting several times.
+There are more nefarious ways to abuse a rating widget than this blatently obvious (and correctable) tactic.
+See the thread attached to this product for more comments on this.

 Note: In the WordPress svn repository the plugin is incorrectly named simplekarma-content-ratings.
 Be sure to rename the extracted folder to "simple-karma" before installing it in the WordPress plugins directory.